Appdynamics/apache-spark-monitoring-extension/README.md

 4. clusterRollUpType: The cluster-rollup qualifier specifies how the Controller aggregates metric values in a tier (a cluster of nodes).
 The value is an enumerated type.
 Valid values are **INDIVIDUAL** (default) or **COLLECTIVE**.
 5. aggregationType: The aggregator qualifier specifies how the Machine Agent aggregates the values reported during a one-minute period.
 Valid values are **AVERAGE** (default) or **SUM** or **OBSERVATION**.
 6. timeRollUpType: The time-rollup qualifier specifies how the Controller rolls up the values when it converts from one-minute granularity tables to 10-minute granularity and 60-minute granularity tables over time.
 Valid values are **AVERAGE** (default) or **SUM** or **CURRENT**.
+7. convert: Used to report a metric that is reporting text value by converting the value to its mapped integer

+More details around this can be found [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Commons-Library-Metric-Transformers/ta-p/35413)
 <pre>
 ## This section can be used to configure metrics published by the extension.
 You have the ability to add multipliers & modify the metric qualifiers for each metric.
 ## Valid 'cluster' rollup values: INDIVIDUAL, COLLECTIVE